budvinchathura/budvinchathura.github.io/index.md

 # About

-I am Budvin Edippuliarachchi, a graduate from The Department of Computer Science and Engineering, University of Moratuwa.
+I am a graduate research assistant at <a href="https://www.cs.utah.edu/" target="_blank" rel="noopener noreferrer">Kahlert School of Computing</a>, The University of Utah.
+I am supervised by <a href="https://users.cs.utah.edu/~hari/" target="_blank" rel="noopener noreferrer"> Prof. Hari Sundar</a>.
+Before that I got my bachelor's degree from <a href="https://cse.mrt.ac.lk/" target="_blank" rel="noopener noreferrer"> Department of Computer Science & Engineering </a>,  University of Moratuwa, Sri Lanka.

-My research areas are in the fields of distributed computing and parallel computing, specifically the research related to performance engineering in distributed systems with high performance message passing interfaces.
-I am also interested in research related to programming languages.
+My primary research is in the intersection of scientific computations on distributed systems and graph decomposition.
+I am interested in utilizing graph algorithms to optimize computation and communication costs in scientific computations.
+I am also interested in building compilers for Domain Specific Languages for Partial Differential Equation solvers.

 ---